User experience will always be the key to success in today’s digital world.

 Moving through your website to find information, products, and even contact details should be a streamlined process for your customer.
 If your website is difficult to navigate, then all the SEO and digital marketing efforts in the world aren’t going to get you sales.

 Ultimately, your customers expect shopping online to be an easy process.
-They want an easy-to-see navigation bar that takes them straight to the pages that include the information that they need, and they need that navigation to work just as well on mobile as on a desktop device.
+They want an easy-to-see navigation bar that takes them straight to the pages that include the information they need, and they need that navigation to work just as well on mobile as on a desktop device.

 Remember, your entire website needs to be formatted to mobile standards, so your customers can feel comfortable browsing from anywhere.

-Make sure that any buttons are easy to tap from a smaller screen and choose font and color combinations that make your website as legible as possible.
+Ensure that any buttons are easy to tap from a smaller screen and choose font and color combinations that make your website as legible as possible.

 Remove any clutter from the pages that might make it harder for your audience to find what they need.
 This includes huge chunks of unbroken text, animations, and even widgets like count-down clocks.

-Your Funnel Doesn’t Flow
+Your Funnel Doesn’t Flow.

 Too many options on a website or landing page can be a double-edged sword in the business world.
 While it’s nice to give your customers some variety, you need to avoid presenting them with too many options.